Alicia Atout: Professional wrestling career

 Atout worked for Impact Wrestling from 2018 to 2019.
 She served as a backstage interviewer on the promotion's flagship Impact! television series, and co-hosted the weekly Behind The Lights web series on Impact Wrestling's Twitch channel alongside Anthony Carelli.

 In September 2018, Atout participated in the All In pay-per-view event, co-promoted by Cody Rhodes.
 In 2019, after completing her work with Impact Wrestling, she was contacted by Rhodes and offered a position as backstage correspondent for the new All Elite Wrestling (AEW) promotion.
 Atout debuted for the promotion (using the ring name "Alicia A") at AEW's inaugural event Double or Nothing.

-On 18 November 2019, it was announced that Atout had signed with Major League Wrestling (MLW), signaling her departure from AEW.
+On 18 November 2019, it was announced that Atout had signed with Major League Wrestling (MLW), signaling her departure from AEW as a wrestler.
 On 21 January 2022, at MLW Blood & Thunder, Atout participated in an angle where she and Richard Holliday attacked Alexander Hammerstone, thus turning heel.
 On 21 March 2023, Atout announced her departure from MLW.

 On 5 June 2024, Atout announced her return to AEW, assuming a position on the promotion's broadcasting team.